spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 mysql-5cbb6c49f7-ntg2l   1/1     Running     0          4h
 ```

-Delete the Pod.
+Now you can delete the pod.
+To do so, run the following command:

 ```bash
 kubectl delete -f batch-app.yaml
 ```

-Log in to the `mysql` container to query the `BILL_STATEMENTS` table.
+Now log in to the `mysql` container to query the `BILL_STATEMENTS` table.
-Get the name of the `mysql`pod using`kubectl get pods`, as shown above.
+Get the name of the `mysql`pod by using `kubectl get pods`, as shown earlier.
-Then login:
+Then log in:

 <!-- Rolling my own to disable erroneous formating -->
 <div class="gatsby-highlight" data-language="bash">